clackups/esp_hid_serial_bridge/README.md

   (`\r\n`).

 * `Z`: delete all Bluetooth pairings.
-Keep in mind that some OSes may keep retrying and failoing to connect in a loop after this operation, until you "forget" the device in the host OS.
+Keep in mind that some OSes may keep retrying and failing to connect in a loop after this operation, until you "forget" the device in the host OS.

 * `Kxxxxxx`: send a Keryboard HID report.
 The first byte indicates the